foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   (Text quoted 2021-09-14)

-  In order to avoid data loss, the upgrade to Pay As You Go must be done before the A1 instance is disabled.
+  In order to avoid data loss and service interruption, the upgrade to Pay As You Go must be done before the A1 instance is disabled.

 </details>